jackyan540/CS109A-homeworks/README.md

 - Reducing the dimensionality of datasets with Principal Components Analysis (PCA)
 - Using principal components in Principal Components Regression
+- Fitting a Multinomial Logistic Regression Model for Multi-class Classification

 ### Homework 6: Trees, Bagging, Random Forests, and Boosting